dankinder/walker/cassandra/doc.md

 more details on the data model see `schema.go` or use the `walker schema` command.

 One key feature provided by Cassandra is clustered storage.
-Cassadra will partition the data across a cluster but also stores data in Sorted String Tables (SSTables), which automatically causes de-duplication of links as they are inserted (common as pages from the same site are repeatedly fetched).
+Cassadra partitions data across a cluster but also stores data in Sorted String Tables (SSTables), which automatically causes de-duplication of links as they are inserted (common as pages from the same site are repeatedly fetched).

 # Dispatcher

 ## Overview

 The Cassandra Dispatcher continuously iterates domains checking for ones that need a new link segment generated.
-It reads in all existing links for the domain to perform analysis and choose a new set of links to be in the next segment.
+It reads in and analyzes all existing links for the domain in order to choose a new set of links for the next segment.

 ## Link analysis and scheduling rules